QuantuMechanix8/Lost-And-Found/ideas.md

 - Base idea is probably quite hard
 - Requires quite a bit of data to "get rolling" so we'd have to find decently large list of travel places to add to it first (hopefully we would do this programmatically)

+#### note from Sam:
+- have found this database http://www.geonames.org/ which might have some good data on POI globally